 The Saint Paul Public Schools Foundation was initially launched in 1995 as a small project managed by volunteers.
 For the first 10 years, the Foundation focused on making small grants to teachers.
 Motivated to have a greater impact on student success, community and school leaders joined together to establish a new mission for the Foundation in 2006.

-We support students, teachers and schools in St. Paul through three primary programs:
+We support students, teachers and schools in Saint Paul through three primary programs: